hexbee/chat-mcp-desktop/README.md

 The primary objective of this project is to deliver a clean, minimalistic codebase that simplifies understanding the core principles of MCP.
 Additionally, it provides a quick and efficient way to test multiple servers and LLMs, making it an ideal tool for developers and researchers alike.

+## News

+This project originated as a modified version of Chat-UI, initially adopting a minimalist code approach to implement core MCP functionality for educational purposes.

+Through iterative updates to MCP, I received community feedback advocating for a completely new architecture - one that eliminates third-party CDN dependencies and establishes clearer modular structure to better support derivative development and debugging workflows.

+This led to the creation of [Tool-Unified UI](https://github.com/AI-QL/tuui),  a restructured desktop application optimized for AI-powered development.
+Building upon the original foundation, TUUI serves as a practical AI-assisted development paradigm, if you're interested, you can also leverage AI to develop new features for TUUI.
+The platform employs a strict linting and formatting system to ensure AI-generated code adheres to coding standards..

 ## Features

 - Cross-Platform Compatibility: Supports Linux, macOS, and Windows.